paulsump/futurama_quiz/README.md

 ## To do now

-- Handle exceptions (at least with http) e.g. Display proper error, not just "Please connect to the internet" on screen if request failed.
-Modify the test if appropriate.
-- Don't add any info, characters or questions that have bad data (try/catch each one).
+- Add log for errors - see logError()

 ## To do

 - More obvious Character, Quiz and Restart Quiz buttons.
 - Check all TODOs
 - Check able to run on any device
-- Running Android 7 (API 24) or greater.
+- Run on Android 7 (API 24) or greater.

 ### Tests to do